 On the left side of the iPhoto window is a pane that looks suspiciously like iTunes’s playlist pane.
 This area serves a similar function in iPhoto: you can group your photos into any number of arbitrary “albums,” or click on Photo Library to see your entire photo collection and Last Import to see the most recently imported batch of images.

 iTunes made MP3 access easy through a point-and-click navigation system that let you limit your MP3 list by artist, album, or both.
 There’s a similar principle at work in iPhoto–you can create up to 14 different keywords and apply as many of them as you like to each photo.
 Then you can filter your library and albums by clicking on and off the buttons for each keyword.
 However, these filters are additive–you can view all images containing the keywords “family” and “friends,” but not those containing both “family” and “friends.”
-You also can’t limit your search by, for example, showing all images containing “family” but
+You also can’t limit your search by, for example, showing all images containing “family” but not containing “friends.”

 With iPhoto’s Edit button selected, you can crop images (even optionally constraining them to appropriate aspect ratios, such as those for 4-by-6-inch prints), remove red eye, and even strip out color to create a black-and-white effect. iPhoto always keeps an original version of your photo, so if you don’t like the changes you’ve made in Edit mode, you can choose Revert to Original from the Edit menu.